5 Questions Advisors Should Ask About OCIO Services

 The two biggest reasons individual advisors should use OCIO services are to harness their expertise and avoid wasting precious time.

 The rise in OCIO services for individual advisors is correlated to the rise in the use of TAMPs and the need for advisors to have an objective and consistent due-diligence process to satisfy their fiduciary responsibilities.
+In fact, it’s one of the reasons we created Insight by Potomac.

 Source: Pensions and Investments, Cerulli Associates